Adam-Salem-Codes/vrc-analytics/README.md

 # vrc-analytics

-website for getting organization, team, and regional statistics
+Website for getting organization, team, and regional statistics using the robotevents v2 api.